PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_STM32_FSMC=y                  : FSMC support is required for the LCD CONFIG_NX=y                          : Enable graphics suppport
+       CONFIG_MM_REGIONS=3                  : When FSMC is enabled, so is the on-board SRAM memory region

     8. This configuration requires that jumper JP22 be set to enable RS-232 operation.